cakephp/docs/en/core-libraries/events.rst

 an event.
 This is done by implementing the :php:class:`CakeEventListener` interface in any class you wish to register some callbacks.
-Classes implementing it need to provide the ``implementedEvents()`` method and return an associative array with all events names that the class will handle.
+Classes implementing it need to provide the ``implementedEvents()`` method and return an associative array with all event names that the class will handle.

 To keep up with our previous example, let's imagine we have a UserStatistic class responsible for calculating useful information and compiling into the global site